fmann/fmann.github.io/_albums/prince/1979-prince.md

 ##### "Still Waiting"

-A catch laid back little song.
+A catchy laid back little song.

 ##### "I Feel For You"